tymyrddin/android-mitigations/source/docs/privacy/activity-controls.md

-# Revoke the prying big eyed activity controls
+# Revoking the prying big eyed activity controls

 > _The data saved in your account helps give you more personalized experiences across all Google services._